 In my experience, people who can’t embrace love, who think love is not enough, who put love down, fall in one or more of the following categories:

-- They’ve been hurt (a lot!) and now refuse to risk falling in love.
+- Every Day Isn’t A Sunday My Friend.
+Try– They’ve been hurt (a lot!) and now refuse to risk falling in love.

-- They’re not ready to release that ball of anger, sadness and pain to let love in.
+- Love Is The Only Healing– They’re not ready to release that ball of anger, sadness and pain to let love in.

 If you think you fall in one or more of these categories—if you’re offended by the categorization exactly because you feel that you fall in one or more of these categories—then it is time for you to let love in.